eesyuen09/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The student does not exist in the address book.
+The provided student ID does not match any existing student.
     * 1a1.
-AddressBook shows an error message.
+Tuto shows an error message.
       Use case ends.
 * 1b.
-Missing required parameters (s/STUDENT_ID, i/INDEX, n/PERFORMANCE_NOTE).
+The command format is invalid.
     * 1b1.
-AddressBook shows an error message.
+Tuto shows an error message with the correct usage format.
       Use case ends.
 * 1c.
-The student ID is in an invalid format.
-    * 1c1.
-AddressBook shows an error message.
-      Use case ends.
-* 1d.
 Performance note exceeds character limit.
     * 1d1.
-AddressBook shows an error message.
+Tuto shows an error message indicating character limit.
       Use case ends.
-* 1e.
+* 1d.
 Invalid index provided to view a specific performance note.
     * 1e1.
-AddressBook shows an error message.
+Tuto shows an error message.
       Use case ends.

 **Use case: Delete a performance note**